• Skip to primary navigation

 Pour the full-cream milk, beaten eggs, and vanilla extract into the flour mixture.
 Use an electric mixer to create a smooth batter.
 Set aside:

-mixed all-purpose flour, brown sugar, baking powder, salt, milk, eggs, and vanilla on a bowl
+mixed flour, sugar, baking powder, salt, milk, eggs, and vanilla

 Heat a nonstick pan over medium-low heat with a touch of vegetable oil.
 Scoop ⅓ cup of batter onto the pan and cook for about 2 minutes, until bubbles form on the surface.